jclo/kuero/runscripts/packages/nginx/README.md

 `Nginx` isn't part of the standard Slackware packages.
 It must be built separately.
 The scripts required to build the `Nginx`packages are available on `www.slackbuilds.org`.

 The package we use is slighlty different from the standard package.
-The folder `nginx.Slackbuilds` contains the modified script we use to create the package (nginx.SlackBuild-no-perl is the mofied script while nginx.SlackBuild-dist is the default script).
+The folder `nginx.Slackbuilds` contains the modified script we use to create the package (nginx.SlackBuild-no-perl is the modified script while nginx.SlackBuild-dist is the default script).

 ## Nginx for a pure HTML/CSS/Javascript web app